Course Substitutions

 Applying Independent and Field Studies

-1. Download a UCSC Petition for Undergraduate Individual Studies Course (pdf).
-It is best to initiate this process during the quarter before the one in which you plan to do the study.
+1. Complete a UCSC Petition for Undergraduate Individual Studies Course (pdf).
+You should initiate this petition one quarter before you plan on enrolling in your independent or field study course.